jgarro-MrG/fsd-midterm/mcq/midterm.md

 ## FSD Midterm - Multiple Choice Questions

-**Instructions**: Read the question and all the choices carfelly before making your selection.
+**Instructions**: Read the question and all the choices carefully before making your selection.

 1) What is the proper way to declare a variable for the string “John Doe”?